19hours/sg-statutes/Acts/Merchant Shipping Act.md

 217\.—(1) Every Singapore ship registered before 2nd February 1996 shall be deemed to be registered under Part II of this Act and the provisions of this Act shall apply to the ship and all matters relating thereto as they apply to a ship registered on or after that date.

 (2) Any document, endorsement, exemption or certificate prepared, made or granted under the repealed Merchant Shipping Act [Cap.
-179,] shall, so far as it is not inconsistent with the provisions of this Act and except as otherwise expressly provided in this Act, continue and be deemed to have been prepared or granted under the corresponding provisions of this Act.
+179, 1985 Ed.] shall, so far as it is not inconsistent with the provisions of this Act and except as otherwise expressly provided in this Act, continue and be deemed to have been prepared or granted under the corresponding provisions of this Act.

-[1985 Ed.]

 (3) Any reference to the Surveyor-General of Ships or Superintendent of the Mercantile Marine Office in any written law shall be read as a reference to the Director.